How to grind tobacco at home. Drying tobacco at home

 Tobacco fermentation conditions.

-Ways to ferment tobacco at home.
+Methods for fermenting tobacco at home.

 Method number 1.
 Natural “aging” of tobacco.

 Method number 2.
-The simplest yet effective.
+The simplest but most effective.

 Photo: This is how the leaves differ in color - fermented from non-fermented.
 After fermentation, the leaf becomes darker.